p71x/document-browser/README.md

 Simple viewer for file formats supported by PyMuPDF library (PDF, EPUB, MOBI, ...) and utilising PySimpleGUI as GUI.

-**Attention: It is alpha stage project.
+**Attention: It is early alpha stage project.
 All aspects are subject to changes without warning.**

 ## Usage